alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-friendship-with-christian.md

 lang: en
 locale: en
 note: true
-excerpt: "It is permissible for a Muslim to kindly treat disbelievers who are not in a state of war with Islam, reciprocate their good treatment, as well as exchange beneficial things and presents with them."
+summary: "It is permissible for a Muslim to kindly treat disbelievers who are not in a state of war with Islam, reciprocate their good treatment, as well as exchange beneficial things and presents with them."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz